Note: Due to the COVID-19 pandemic, this forum has been postponed. More details will be available later.

 - How integral are macroeconomic analysis and geopolitics, when the central tenet to portfolio construction is usually driven by fundamental valuations?

-- If companies are going ‘private for longer’, is there still sufficient alpha in the public markets?
+- If companies are going ‘private for longer’, how do investors access alpha through the private-to-public lifecycle?

-- As funds increasingly access the unlisted markets, how can an integrated risk budgeting system across public and private markets be implemented?
-Is there an impending bubble in the unlisted markets?
+- As investors increasingly access the unlisted markets, how can they meaningfully integrate private assets to a portfolio of predominantly public assets?
+Can an integrated risk and liquidity budgeting system be implemented?

-- How do you prioritise the multiple ESG objectives such as climate change, modern slavery, shareholder engagement etc, as well as the plethora of SDG initiatives?
+- How do trustees prioritise the multiple ESG objectives such as climate change, modern slavery, shareholder engagement etc, as well as the plethora of SDG initiatives?